Display Accessibility Tools

 M.S.
 Forensic Science, Michigan State University

-Master's Thesis: Comparison of mass spectra of fentanyl isomers using a statistical
+Master's Thesis: Comparison of mass spectra of fentanyl isomers using a statistical comparison method

 B.S.
 Chemistry, Campbell University